saeyslab/multinichenetr/vignettes/basic_analysis_steps.md

 ### Define the contrasts and covariates of interest for the DE analysis.

 Here, we want to compare the p-EMT-high vs the p-EMT-low group and find cell-cell communication events that are higher in high than low pEMT.
-We don’t have other covariates to correct for in this dataset.
-If you would have covariates you can correct for (meaning: different covariate values should be present in all your groups of interest as defined in the contrasts), we strongly recommend doing this, since this is one of the main unique possibilities of the MultiNicheNet approach.

 Note the format to indicate the contrasts!
 (This formatting should be adhered to very strictly, and white spaces are not allowed)